fenago/Grokking-Deep-Learning/Lab_1.md

 input = [toes[0],wlrec[0],nfans[0]]
 pred = neural_network(input,weights)
 print(pred)
-There’s a Python library called NumPy, which stands for “numerical Python.”
+There’s a Python library called NumPy, which stands for "numerical Python."
 It has very efficient code for creating vectors and performing common functions (such as dot products).
 Without further ado, here’s the same code in NumPy.
 NumPy code